 Street-level travel stories are what interest me.
+What does that mean?
 Every destination has it’s must-see sights, and you ought to check them out.
 Along the way, though, every traveler encounters people and has experiential interactions with the locals.
 That’s where JUNKETS & JAUNTS stories fit into the travel landscape.

 The dictionary serves up two definitions of a junket.
 The first: a dish of sweetened and flavored curds of milk, often served with fruit.
 Eh?
 Most of us are more familiar with the secondary definition: attend or go on a trip or celebration at public expense.